bsrd-ai/ultimate-full-stack-developer/manuscript/chapter3_backend_basics.md

 ## Conclusion

 Backend development forms the backbone of full-stack applications, enabling robust data handling and seamless communication.
-By mastering RESTful APIs, microservices, and frameworks like Flask, you can build scalable and efficient systems that integrate seamlessly with AI capabilities.
+By mastering RESTful APIs, microservices, and frameworks like Flask, FastAPI, and Django, you can build scalable and efficient systems that integrate seamlessly with AI capabilities.

 In the next chapter, we’ll explore **Frontend Development Basics** and learn how to create user-friendly interfaces that connect to intelligent backends.